mweiss27/Media-Streamer/README.md

                       Option that could be disabled by default?

     From an API standpoint, we know that Spotify's iOS SDK exposes information about current playing information.
 We need to get this setup to see if this pulls the information locally from the device, requiring no login, or if it makes web API calls, which would require us to sign-in to Spotify from within the app.
 My guess is that it pulls it from the device.

+    The application will have multiple tabs
+        -Settings
+            -Set display name
+            -Spotify Authentication
+            -Google Authentication

     I would say a user would have to hit a button to begin acting as a "broadcaster" By broadcaster, I mean that they are going to appear as someone who can be synced with